-A popular thing to do near Beamuris jetty is visit the closeby Ricketts Point Marine Sanctuary.
-With much shallow rock pools its an awesome way for the family to explore some sea creatures such as zebrafish and Port Jackson sharks.
+A popular thing to do near Beamuris jetty is to visit the closeby Ricketts Point Marine Sanctuary.
+With many shallow rock pools, it’s an awesome way for the family to explore some sea creatures such as zebrafish and Port Jackson sharks.
 This area is patrolled by Beaumaris Life Saving Club, making it a fun and adventurous location for a swim.
 You can go for a stroll along Moysey walk, long hollow heathland or Balcombe park.

 When on the jetty kids will need to be closely supervised when fishing on Beaumaris jetty as there is a decent drop and the jetty can be slippery with anglers often casting quite close to each other.
 I have seen people accidentally hook others when casting without looking behind them, this is a narrow pier so always be careful of those around you.

 Fishing at Beaumaris Jetty

 This is a small jetty surrounded by weed and reef.
-When fishing on the Beaumaris Jetty you can expect to catch garfish, squid, whiting, salmon, bream, snapper, flathead, mullet and some pest species such as toadfish and banjo sharks.
-Often there are rows of fisherman so be wary of those around you.
+When fishing on the Beaumaris Jetty you can expect to catch garfish, squid, whiting, salmon, snapper, flathead, mullet and some pest species such as toadfish and banjo sharks.
+Often there are rows of fishermen so be wary of those around you.

 When targeting bigger species such as snapper good bait options will include squid strips, mussels, pilchard, blue bait, silver whiting, raw chicken strips.
 You will also have more success finding snapper and salmon casting out from the end of the jetty.
-If your targeting smaller species such as garfish then any spots along the jetty will work using maggots, silverfish, mealworms, small pieces of prawn, bread/dough, chicken as good bait options.
+If you targeting smaller species such as garfish then any spots along the jetty will work using maggots, silverfish, mealworms, small pieces of prawn, bread/dough, chicken as good bait options.